 The NEC Diversity Task Force was created in September 2018 in response to state and national issues around educational equity and achievement gaps for students with special needs, English Language Learners, and students from specific racial and cultural groups.
-Since we are a group doing ongoing work, we have rebranded our name to Diversity, Equity, and Inclusion (DEI) as September 2021.
+Since we are a group doing ongoing work, we have rebranded our name to Diversity, Equity, and Inclusion (DEI) Committee in September 2021.

-The mission of the task force is to advise and assist administration with making ongoing progress towards three goals:
+The mission of the DEI Committee is to advise and assist administration with making ongoing progress towards three goals:

 NEC will have a diverse workforce, reflective of students and families in our region, in which all employees feel valued, appreciated and free from discrimination.